Skip to content

 Mauritania

-Mauritania is blessed with relative political stability compared with the rest of the Sahel region, which consists of several junta-led regimes.
-However it has a history of political conflicts and experienced coups in 1980, 1984, 2005, and 2008, and weathered serious coup attempts in 1981 and 2003.
+Mauritania is blessed with relative political stability compared with the rest of the region, which has several junta-led regimes.

 The influx of weapons fuels violent extremist organisations like Boko Haram, Al-Qaeda in the Islamic Maghreb, and the Islamic State in the Greater Sahara.
 These groups use the weapons to conduct attacks, control territories, and intimidate local people.